-Point Spread in Sports Betting: Definition, Examples, How to Make a Spread Bet
+Point Spread Definition, Examples & How to Place a Bet

 It’s impossible to separate sports betting in America and the point spread.
 They will forever be linked.